eslint/eslint/docs/src/rules/callback-return.md

 There are some cases where you might want to call a callback function more than once.
 In those cases this rule may lead to incorrect behavior.
 In those cases you may want to reserve a special name for those callbacks and not include that in the list of callbacks that trigger warnings.

+## Version

+This rule was introduced in ESLint 1.0.0-rc-1.